As an Amazon Associate I earn from qualifying purchases.

-- Place all prescribed and OTC meds and supplements that household members regularly take in the plastic bin or tote.
-The container size will be determined by the amount and size of the bottles of meds on hand.
-This step is only followed the first time because this bin will be the new forever home of all ingestible medicines in the home.
-Use a second plastic tote or bin for all OTC medicines that are NOT taken regularly (like cough syrup, pain killers, allergy medicine, etc.)
+Place all prescribed and OTC meds and supplements that household members regularly take in the plastic bin or tote.
+The amount and size of pill bottles on hand determine the size of your container or box.
+This step only happens once because this bin will become the forever home of ingestible medicines and supplements at home.
+You may benefit from a second plastic container for all OTC medicines NOT taken regularly (like cough syrup, painkillers, allergy medicine, etc.)

-- With the label maker or sharpie, write each person’s name or initial, and med intake frequency on each bottle lid.
+Write each person’s name (or initial) on each bottle lid.
+Include the intake frequency of that product.
 For example, “M 1-am/2-pm” indicates that person “M” takes one of those pills in the morning and two in the evening.
-Repeat this process with all bottles so they are easy to identify by looking at them from the top inside the bin.
+Repeat this process with all bottles to make it easy to identify from the top inside the bin.

-- With the label maker or sharpie, label each side of each pillbox with the name of the person taking the meds/supplements from that box.
-Assign a pillbox to each person taking any medicine and/or supplement on a regular basis.
+Label each side of each pillbox with the person’s name taking the meds/supplements from that box.
+Assign a pillbox to each person taking any product regularly.

-- Select all bottles pertaining to one person and place in their pillbox all medication and supplements that person takes, according to the timing and dosage needed.
+Select all bottles of one person and place in their pillbox all medication and supplements that person takes, according to the timing and dosage needed.
 Alternatively, you might prefer to work with one product at a time.
 In this case, distribute that medication into the pillboxes of everyone that takes that product.

 Where and Why

-Ingestible medicines and supplements are best kept in the kitchen, not in the bathroom.
-The humidity of the bathroom affects their power.
-It also makes sense to keep medication and supplements in the kitchen because we ingest these usually with water or another beverage.
-The optimal place for pillboxes once prepared and the bin with all product bottles is a section in the pantry or a cabinet in the kitchen.
+Ingestible medicines and supplements are best kept in the kitchen, not the bathroom.
+The bathroom humidity affects the product’s power.
+Keeping medication and supplements in the kitchen makes sense because we ingest these, usually with water or another beverage.
+The pantry or a cabinet in the kitchen are optimal places for these pillboxes and the container with bottles.

 On the other hand, things we apply to our skin, hair, teeth, or nails go in the bathroom.
-Included in this group are things like rubbing alcohol, H2O2, antibiotic creams, muscle pain patches, cotton, gauze, bandages, and the like.
+This group includes things like rubbing alcohol, H2O2, antibiotic creams, muscle pain patches, cotton, gauze, bandages, and the like.

 It is simpler to take medications and supplements when we do not need to sort the product, open several bottles, and make the same decisions over and over, several times per day.
-It makes sense to streamline this process.
+Therefore, it makes sense to streamline this process.

-When medicines and supplements are in one single place in the home, it is easier to find what we need at any given moment.
-It also facilitates knowing what should be reordered, and when.
-Also, it makes it less probable to have several bottles of the same product open at once, with some of those bottles half empty.
+When medicines and supplements are in one place, it is easier to find what we need at any moment.
+This central location of meds and supplements also facilitates knowing what needs reordering and when.
+It also eliminates having multiple open bottles of the same product.

 The best thing about this process is its inherent accountability – we can easily see who did not take their supplements or medicines and when just by looking at the pillbox.
-Thus, this system also increases the consistency with which medications are taken.
+Thus, this system also increases the consistency in taking medications.